Vonage/vonage-node-code-snippets/voice/README.md

 ## Run the Examples

 To run Voice APIs, you need to set up your secure Nexmo Application first.
-You can use [Nexmo CLI tool](https://github.com/Nexmo/nexmo-cli) to create and manage your Nexmo Appllications.
+You can use [Nexmo CLI tool](https://github.com/Nexmo/nexmo-cli) to create and manage your Nexmo Applications.

 For more information, read the tutorials.